pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 ![invoke-ms16032](/assets/images/2020-06-29-22-08-19.png)

-Once the privilege escalation exploit runs it then connects to my other nc listener as root:
+Once the privilege escalation exploit runs it then connects to my other NC listener as root:

 ![nc_listener](/assets/images/2020-06-29-22-08-36.png)